 Cape Wrath Ultra Records and Past Winners

-The overall winner in 2021 was Briton Ian Stewart.
-He completed the course in 50 hours and 39 minutes.
-The founder of Trail Running Scotland ran the fastest final leg of the race in history with a time of 2 hours and 54 minutes.
+The overall winner in 2022 was Graham Walton in 50 hours and 10 minutes.
+He was just inside fellow Briton and Trail Running Scotland founder Ian Stewart’s 2021 winning time, although Stewart has the record for the fastest final leg of the race in history with a time of 2 hours and 54 minutes.
 The fastest overall belongs to inaugural winner Marcus Scotney.
 The then 41-year-old completed the course in 41 hours and 40 minutes.
 However, the event has been slightly lengthened and tweaked since that 2016 race.

 2021 Winner – Ian Stewart, UK, 50:39:44